 WELCOME TO THE UNIVERSITY OF MICHIGAN MIXED METHODS PROGRAM

-At the University of Michigan, we are building a new hub for mixed methods research led by world renowned mixed methodologists, Dr. John W. Creswell and Dr. Michael D. Fetters.
+At the University of Michigan, we are building a new hub for mixed methods research led by world renowned mixed methodologists, Dr. Michael D. Fetters, Dr. Timothy C. Guetterman, and Dr. John W. Creswell.
 We are an interdisciplinary program bringing together scholars within and outside of the University of Michigan with national/international expertise in mixed methods.